t-foster/t-foster.github.io/StartingTesting.md

     * Find a survey where developers tell what framework they use
         * [Jetbrains Developer Ecosystem 2023 is excellent for this](https://www.jetbrains.com/lp/devecosystem-2023/)
         * [c++ section](https://www.jetbrains.com/lp/devecosystem-2023/cpp/#cpp_unittesting_two_years)
     * Do not home make your own testing framework.
-If you were not able to get testing beforehand, what makes you think you can maintain a custom testing framework?
+If you were not able to get testing started before, what makes you think you can maintain a custom testing framework?
     * Just pick a framework.
-My recommendation is to pick the most popular one
+My recommendation is to pick the most popular one for your programming language.
 3. Start with a simple unit test
     * Test a simple function or class
         * Setters and Getters
-        * Simple function with well defined inputs and outputs
+        * Or a simple function with well defined inputs and outputs
     * Follow simple Assemble, Act, Assert
     * Find a guide for your testing framework
         * Coworker, course, blog, Youtube/conference talk?
-    * These tests should be effectively trivial, if you were to write them in a few months once you have a bunch of tests they would be done in an hour.
+    * These tests should be effectively trivial, if you were to write them in a few months once you have a bunch of tests they would be done really quickly.
+    * The whole point of the first tests being simple is to have them not be a blocker for wiring of the test infrastructure.
 4. Wire up test infrastructure
     * Makefiles
     * Unit test main function
     * Run scripts
     * Code coverage
+    * et cetera
     * Share initial tests with your coworkers
 5. Test the most difficult code you have
     * This code is likely tightly coupled with other code in your project